BETTER THAN HAPPY – Episode 236

 This morning Julia wanted Valentine’s candy for breakfast.
 In our home, we do not eat candy for breakfast.

 But because I’m not mad at Julia for wanting candy for breakfast – I’m not thinking that she’s wrong, or a terrible person, or any of those things – I can set a boundary, or just say no, from a place of love.

 “I’m just like, ‘Listen, that’s just the way it goes.’
 And I think boundaries are a little bit like that if we can remove all the emotion from it.”

-THIRD MISUNDERSTANDING.
-We don’t have to actually communicate probably most of our boundaries.
+We don’t have to actually communicate most of our boundaries.

 “I used to teach my clients that you set a boundary and then you tell it to the other person, but I don’t actually think that’s necessary very often.
 If I’m downtown and somebody walks up and tries to hit me, I’m going to run away from that person.
 But I don’t walk around downtown to everyone and be like, “Just so you know, if you hit me, I’m going to leave.”
 Most of us actually already have a lot of boundaries … inherently … And we don’t have to walk around and tell them to everyone, we just know, this is how I protect myself.”

 “I think we could use a lot more of that (thinking) in our personal relationships.
 A lot of times, we do conflate these situations with a lot of dramatic thinking like, Why are they doing this?
-How are they going to take this?
 But really it doesn’t have to be such a dramatic situation, when we’re not leaving it to them to have to take care of our needs.”